xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/build.md

 All packages should be totally portable to all target hardware (with the obvious exceptions of HAL and device driver packages).
 They should also be totally bug-free, require the absolute minimum amount of code and data space, be so efficient that cpu time usage is negligible, and provide lots of configuration options so that application developers have full control over the behaviour.
 The configuration options are optional only if a package can meet the requirements of every potential application without any overheads.
 It is not the purpose of this guide to explain how to achieve all of these requirements.

-The XCDL component framework does have some important implications for the source code: compiler flag dependencies; package interfaces vs. implementations; and how configuration options affect source code.
+The xCDL component framework does have some important implications for the source code: compiler flag dependencies; package interfaces vs. implementations; and how configuration options affect source code.

 #### Compiler flag dependencies